portworx/px-docs/manage/io_profile.md

 This records the IO pattern of recent access and optimizes the read ahead and data layout algorithms for short term random patterns.
 Use `io_profile=random`.

 ### DB
 This implements a write-back flush coalescing algorithm.
 This algorithm attempts to coalesce multiple `syncs` that occur within a 50ms window into a single sync.
 Coalesced syncs are acknowledged only after copying to all replicas.
 In order to do this, the algorithm requires a minimum replication (HA factor) of 3.
-This mode assumes 3 failures do not occur in a 50 ms window.
+This mode assumes all replicas do not failin a 50 ms window.
 Use `io_profile=db`.

 >**Note:**<br/>If there are not enough nodes online, PX will automatically disable this algorithm.